-Using an onboard real-time clock, the SHOUT nano 100 can be configured to send daily call-out reports at specified UTC times.
-These call-out reports are in addition to tracking reports sent at a predefined tracking interval and they are indistinguishable from each other.
-Call-outs can be used as a heartbeat to determine if the device is still operational (refer to the SatTerm for SHOUT nano 100 Manual [5].
+Using an onboard real-time clock, SHOUT nano 100 can be configured to send daily call-out reports at specified Coordinated Universal Time (UTC) times.
+These call-out reports are in addition to tracking reports sent at a predefined tracking interval, and they are indistinguishable from each other.
+Call-outs can be used as a heartbeat to determine if the device is still operational (refer to the SatTerm for SHOUT nano 100 Manual [5]).